h2oai/h2o-3/h2o-docs/src/product/explain.rst

    .. code-tab:: python

-        # Mhese are methods for an AutoML object
+        # These are methods for an AutoML object
         # Use h2o.method_name(model_list, test) for a list of models
         .varimp_heatmap()
         .model_correlation_heatmap()